-The post-apocalypse is calling, so you plunge into it: Endzone - A World Apart from Gently Mad Studios and Assemble Entertainment brings survival development strategy “made in Germany” to the screens.
-This succeeds in very good quality.
+The post-apocalypse is calling, so jump in: Endzone - A World Apart from Gently Mad Studios and Assemble Entertainment brings survival strategy "made in germany" to the screens.
+This works with very good quality.
 The strategic title has many strengths, but also a few weaknesses.
 The developers couldn't deliver a perfect work either - Survival knows no perfectionism.
-However, you should test the video game, which is excellent in the truest sense of the word. otherwise you could miss a real pearl.
+However, you should test the award-winning video game in the truest sense of the word. otherwise you might miss a real pearl.

 When you think of post-apocalyptic development games, you probably first think of the USA.
 This is where good games come from, and no other country in the world can be so gracefully destroyed in an end-of-time scenario as the United States of America.
 Nonetheless, if you look around the industry and look for the best offshoots currently in the genre of building strategy games, you will see Germany.
 More precisely: on Wiesbaden.